 LSVT Reserve - To meet the cost of successful warranty claims not covered by bonds and insurance following the housing stock transfer.

-New Homes Bonus - Established for supporting communities with future growth and development.
+New Homes Bonus (NHB) - Established for supporting communities with future growth and development and Plan review.

-Organisational Development - To provide funding for organisation development to create capacity within the organisation and address anomalies within the pay structure.
+Organisational Development - To provide funding for organisation development to create capacity within the organisation.